wp-plugins/adngin-your-adsense-your-traffic-maximized-revenue-for-free/readme.txt

 ###Can I exclude certain pages?###
 Yes. you can choose to include or exclude at the page level.
 This is a feature not currently available for Adsense users but is possible when you optimize your Adsense through AdNgin.

+== Screenshots ==
+Here are a few installation screenshots.

+1. This screen shot description corresponds to screenshot-1.png
+2. This screen shot description corresponds to screenshot-2.png
+3. This screen shot description corresponds to screenshot-3.png